jilliangmeehan/looore/content/history/the second throne of the heavens.md

 ---
-title: "the second throne of the heavens"
+title: the second throne of the heavens
-draft: false
+draft: true
 tags:
   - timeline
   - history
 ---

 - **? years after [[notes/history/the ark|the ark's opening]]**, [[the second who came]] appeared and waged war against [[notes/characters/the primordial one|the primordial one]], resulting in the destruction of the heavens and earth